The Wisdom of Your Body: Finding Healing, Wholeness, and Connection Through Embodied Living

 Climate Conversations

-SECOND TUESDAYS, 6:30–7:30 P.M.
-(NOTE NEW DAY AND TIME), online via Zoom
+SECOND THURSDAYS, 6:30–7:30 P.M., online via Zoom

 Register to participate using this link (same Zoom link each month).